If you can’t beat them, join them? Sony is getting into the iPod accessory market with the U.S. launch of an iPod docking station.

 The CPF-IP001 will go on sale in the U.S. in March this year for about $250 and is already

-on the SonyStyle online shop.
+listed on the SonyStyle online shop.
 Users insert the iPod in a cradle in the center of the device and music can then be enjoyed through a pair of attached speakers.
 There’s also a remote control so the iPod can be commanded from a distance.

 It’s the first complete audio product from Sony exclusively for the iPod and the second with iPod connectivity.
 Last year Sony began offering an

-that allows iPods to be connected to one of its car audio systems.
+interface adapter that allows iPods to be connected to one of its car audio systems.